dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 * VGA is *not* supported (unless it's running through a DP to VGA internal adapter, which apparently only rare devices will see it as DP and not VGA, it's all about luck.)

-* If using `04006601` as your ig-platform-id, you may need to add these extra parameters as it has only one output otherwise, which is not enough for external DP/HDMI (credit to Rehabman)
+* If you're using `04006601` as your ig-platform-id, you may need to add the following parameters to fix external outputs as otherwise you will only have one output.
+(Credit to Rehabman)

 | Key | Type | Value | Explanation |
 | :--- | :--- | :--- | :--- |